EBIvariation/variant-remapping/Evaluating_pipeline.md

 # Evaluation of the variant remapping pipeline

 To assess the quality of the remapping pipeline we remap GiaB variants from GRCh37 to GRCh38 and compare them with GiaB variants from GRCh38.
-To ensure that the remapped and standard variants are comparable We first filter the gold standard to keep only variants that are present in both dataset.
+To ensure that the remapped and standard variants are comparable, we first filter the gold standard to keep only variants that are present in both datasets.

-We then compare the remapped and standard dataset using using [hap.py](https://github.com/Illumina/hap.py)
+We then compare the remapped and standard dataset using [hap.py](https://github.com/Illumina/hap.py)

 ## Prerequisite and Environment variables
 `GIAB_DIR`: directory where the gold standard variants are stored